MedUnes/mykube/README.md

-# MyKube: Kubernetes The Hard Way, Self-Hosted on QEMU/KVM
+# Kubernetes The Hard Way: Self-Hosted on QEMU/KVM

 This repository bootstraps a fully functional Kubernetes cluster from scratch on a single VPS using QEMU/KVM virtual machines.
 Every component is installed